 What I’ve written below is the most detailed guide on how to prevent bed bugs while traveling.
 I’ve done an extensive amount of research on bed bugs (like, more than a normal person would do…) and here’s what I’ve learned:

-*There are some affiliate links below, which means I get a commission should you choose to purchase through my links, at no extra cost to you.
-Thanks so much for supporting the work and research I put into this site!
+*There are some affiliate links below, which means I get a commission should you choose to purchase through my links, at no extra cost to you!

 Bed Bug FAQs